MetExplore/dexom-python/README.md

 The original project, which was developped in MATLAB, can be found here: https://github.com/MetExplore/dexom
 Parts of the imat code were taken from the driven package for data-driven constraint-based analysis: https://github.com/opencobra/driven

-API documentation is available here: https://dexom-python.readthedocs.io/en/stable/

 The package can be installed using pip: `pip install dexom-python`

 You can also clone the git repository with `git clone https://forgemia.inra.fr/metexplore/cbm/dexom-python` and then install dependencies with `poetry install` or `pip install -e .`

 To view changes between versions, see [changelog](docs/changelog.rst)

+API documentation is available here: https://dexom-python.readthedocs.io/en/stable/
+All of the commandline scripts can be called with the `-h` option to display help messages.

 ## Requirements
 - Python 3.7 - 3.9